Spring 2026 John Jay College

 Academic Integrity

 All submitted work must be your own.
-Sharing solutions, copying code without attribution, or submitting generated work as your own violates course and college policy and may result in a zero and further action.
+Sharing solutions, copying code without attribution, or submitting generated work as your own violates course policy.

-• Credit any external help (peers, forums, snippets) in your README.
+• Credit any external help in your README.

 • Be prepared to orally explain any code you submit.

-Please review the college's policies on Plagiarism and Cheating
+Review the college's policies on Plagiarism and Cheating.

 Accessibility Services